Director, Paleobiology University of Tübingen, Germany

 Practice Professor of Anthropology Center for the Analysis of Archaeological Materials University of Pennsylvania Museum, USA

 Director, Maple Leaf Paleobotanical Services Adjunct Assistant Professor, University of Calgary, Canada

 Paleoclimatologist Researcher at LOCEAN, Paris, Head of Biogeoscience lab at UPCH, Lima MC studies natural climate variability at seasonal to millenial time scales, and especially how the El Niño phenomenon responded to past global climate change.
 He uses preferentially stable isotope records in fossil mollusk shells, delicately collected with a big hammer.

 Ph.D.
 Student, Anthropology University of Florida, USA Steph Gruver is a geoarchaeologist interested in the relationship between the early humans of South America and the environment.
 She uses the mollusk Mesodesma donacium to recreate past environmental conditions.

-MA student, Anthropology, Canada Brett is studying the micro and macro botanical remains from Cuncaicha and Quebrada Jaguay.
+MA student, Anthropology, U. of Saskatchewan, Canada Brett is studying the macrobotanical remains from Cuncaicha and Quebrada Jaguay.

 Working Group Leader Assistant Professor, Anthropology, Michigan State University, USA Affiliated Assistant Professor, University of Tübingen, Germany Directs archaeological investigations throughout the Andean region

-Professor, Anthropology and Climate Change Institute University of Maine, USA Dan led the first excavations at Quebrada Jaguay in 1996/1999.
+Professor, Dept. of Anthropology and Climate Change Institute University of Maine, USA Dan led the first excavations at Quebrada Jaguay in 1996/1999.
 He is interested in coastal adaptations.